sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 One of my favorite techniques for improving _(read: avoiding)_ conditions is replacing them with tables or maps.
 With JavaScript, we can create a table or a map using a plain object.

-We’ve just done this as a part of our "special offers" refactoring example above.
+We’ve just done this as a part of our “special offers” refactoring example above.
 Let’s have a look at a simpler example now.
 This example may be a bit extreme, but I actually wrote this code 19 years ago:

 <!-- let month = 'may' -->